epfl-dlab/homepage2vec/README.md

 **Left:** _Projection in two dimensions with t-SNE of the embedding of 5K random samples of the testing set.
 Colors represent the 14 classes._ **Right:** _The projection with t-SNE of some popular websites shows that embedding vectors effectively capture website topics._

-## Curlie Dataset
+## Curated Curlie Dataset

 We release the full training dataset obtained from Curlie.
-The dataset contains the original labels, labels aligned to English, fetched HTML pages.
+The dataset includes the websites (online in April 2021) with the URL recognized as homepage, and it contains the original labels, the labels aligned to English, and the fetched HTML pages.

 Get it here: [https://doi.org/10.6084/m9.figshare.16621669](https://doi.org/10.6084/m9.figshare.16621669)